paymentez/paymentez-ios/README.md

 There are 3 ways to present the Add Card Form:

-1. As a Widget in a Custom Form
+1. As a Widget in a Custom View
 2. As a Viewcontroller Pushed to your UINavigationController
 3. As a ViewController  presented in Modal